Log Canonical Minimal Model Program for corank one foliations on Threefolds: Preliminaries

 Let $f:X \dashrightarrow Y$ be a dominant rational map between normal varieties and $\mcF$ a foliation on $Y$.
 Then as in \cite[Section 3.2]{Dru}, we can define the pullback foliation $f^{-1}\mcF$.
 The pullback of the zero foliation on $Y$ is known as the foliation induced by $f$.
 Such foliations are called \emph{algebraically integrable}.
-If $f$ is a morphism, note that the foliation induced by $f$ is nothing but the relative tangent sheaf $T_{X/Y}$.
+If $f$ is a morphism, note that the foliation induced by $f$ is nothing but the relative tangent sheaf $T_{X/Y}$ over the smooth locus of $f$.
 If $f: X \dashrightarrow Y$ is birational and $\mcF$ a foliation on $X$, then we have an induced foliation on $Y$ defined by $g^{-1}\mcF$ where $g:= f^{-1}$.\\

-If $f:X \to Y$ is an equidimensional morphism of normal varieties and $\mcF$ is a foliation on $X$ such that $\mcF =f^{-1}\mcG$ for some foliation $\mcG$ on $Y$, then $K_\mcF \sim f^*(K_{\mcG})+K_{X/Y}-R$, where $R := \sum_{P: \epsilon(P)=0}(f^*P-f^{-1}P)$ (here $P$ ranges over all $\mcG$-invariant prime divisors in $Y$ and $f^{-1}P:= (f^*P)_{red}$).
+If $f:X \to Y$ is an equidimensional morphism of normal varieties and $\mcF$ is a foliation on $X$ such that $\mcF =f^{-1}\mcG$ for some foliation $\mcG$ on $Y$, then $K_\mcF \sim_\mbQ f^*(K_{\mcG})+K_{X/Y}-R$, where $R := \sum_{P: \epsilon(P)=0}(f^*P-f^{-1}P)$ (here $P$ ranges over all $\mcG$-invariant prime divisors in $Y$ and $f^{-1}P:= (f^*P)_{red}$).
 See \cite[2.9]{Dru17} for details.\\

 Let $\mcF$ be a corank one foliation on $X$.
 We say that a subvariety $V \subset X$ is \emph{tangent} to $\mcF$ if for any birational morphism $\pi:X' \to X$ and any divisor $E$ on $X'$ with center $V$, $E$ is $\mcF'$-invariant, where $\mcF'$ is the pullback of $\mcF$. \end{definition}